ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 We will implement solutions addressing the top three hypotheses:

-1. Update System Message Processing:
-   - Implement a dedicated `_process_system_message` method in `src/mock_claude_client.py`.
-   - Ensure Shakespearean instructions are correctly identified and flagged.
-   - Update the `_generate_response` method to use the new system message processing logic.

-2. Improve Response Prefix Application:
+1. Refine Response Prefix Application:
-   - Create a separate `_apply_response_prefix` method in `src/mock_claude_client.py`.
+   - Update the `_apply_response_prefix` method in `src/mock_claude_client.py`.
-   - Ensure the Shakespearean prefix "Hark!" takes precedence when Shakespearean mode is active.
+   - Ensure the Shakespearean prefix "Hark!" is always applied when `self.is_shakespearean` is True.
    - Apply this method as the final step in response generation.

-3. Implement Consistent Shakespearean Mode Tracking:
+2. Improve Shakespearean Mode Tracking:
-   - Add a `self.is_shakespearean` flag to the MockClaudeClient class in `src/mock_claude_client.py`.
+   - Review and update how `self.is_shakespearean` is set and used throughout the MockClaudeClient class.
+   - Ensure consistent checking of this flag in all relevant methods.

+3. Enhance System Message Processing:
+   - Review the `_process_system_message` method to ensure it correctly identifies Shakespearean instructions.
-   - Update this flag based on system message processing.
+   - Update the method to set `self.is_shakespearean` based on the system message content.
-   - Use this flag consistently throughout the response generation process.

 4. Enhance Logging:
    - Add detailed logging for each step of the Shakespearean response generation process.
    - Log the state of the Shakespearean flag, system message content, and final response format.
-   - Implement a `debug_dump` method in `src/mock_claude_client.py` to dump the current state for easier debugging.

 ## Next Steps